Logotype for The Walt Disney Company

 Outlook and guidance

-• Experiences segment guidance remains for 6–8% growth for the year, with easier comps expected in Q4.
+• Experiences segment guidance remains for 6–8% growth for the year, with easier comps expected in the back half.

-• DTC subscriber growth expected to accelerate in the second half of the year, driven by paid sharing and new content releases.
+• DTC subscriber growth expected to accelerate in the second half of the year, driven by new content and paid sharing initiatives.

 Partial view of Summaries dataset, powered by Quartr API